-Cleveland Fire Brigade is located in north east England and provides services to a small area containing the four boroughs of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton.
-The area is 231 square miles with a population of 566,1501, occupying 249,2212 dwellings.
-It is the seventh most densely populated fire authority area in England with only the Metropolitan Fire & Rescue Services (FRSs) being more densely populated.
-Teesside is home to 15,6433 industrial and commercial premises.
+Cleveland Fire Brigade is in the north east of England and provides services to the four boroughs of Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton.
+The area is 597 square kilometres with a population of 569,1411, occupying 254,2582 dwellings.
+It is the seventh most densely populated fire authority area in England with only the Metropolitan fire and rescue service areas being more densely populated.
+Teesside is home to 14,7823 industrial and commercial premises.